lancelotzomax/Trip-Analyzer-/README.md

 The following five steps demostrate how to analyze the popular tourist spots from an amount of downloaded blog texts and generate a word cloud to display the result.
 Here, we take 46 tourist reviews as dataset examples and generate a word cloud with names of the most popular tourist attractions frequnetly mentioned in the reviews.

-### Step 1: Import modules needed in making a wordcloud
-from wordcloud import WordCloud, STOPWORDS from PIL import Image import numpy as np import matplotlib.pyplot as plt
+Step 1: Import modules needed in making a wordcloud from wordcloud import WordCloud, STOPWORDS from PIL import Image import numpy as np import matplotlib.pyplot as plt

-## Stpe 2: Import spacy to do text mining
+Step 2: Import spacy to do text mining import spacy nlp = spacy.cli.download("en_core_web_md")
-import spacy
-nlp = spacy.cli.download("en_core_web_md")